kostaschikis/x-corp-app/README.md

 5. Doctor Cards & Radiology Center Home => for each exam must have "approved", "completed" column
 6. Refactor 'StoreActinoRequest.php'
 7. Radiologist Home Screen must havve appointment status
-8. Who can delete exams?
-    - a.
-Only the radiologist center
-    - b.
-Doctor & Radiologist Only